intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 document working practices regarding the editorial preparation and final publication and dissemination of RFCs.
 Examples include:

-* Maintenance of a style guide that defines editorial standards to which RFCs must adhere; the RFC Style Guide consists of {{RFC7322}} and associated documents and resources listed at {{STYLEGUIDE}}.
+* Maintenance of a style guide that defines editorial standards for RFCs; specifically, the RFC Style Guide consists of {{RFC7322}} and the other documents and resources listed at {{STYLEGUIDE}}.

 * Instructions regarding the file formats that are accepted as input to the editing and publication process.

 * Guidelines regarding the final structure and layout of published documents.
-  In the context of the XML vocabulary ({{RFC7991}}), such guidelines could include clarifications regarding the preferred XML elements and attributes used to capture the semantic content of RFCs.
+  In the context of the XML vocabulary {{RFC7991}}, such guidelines could include clarifications regarding the preferred XML elements and attributes used to capture the semantic content of RFCs.